anthhub/cupboard/readme.md

 			ExposedPort: "6379",
 			// the name of the container, it has to be unique, else panic will occur.
 			Name:        "redis-1",
+			// override container when the name of the container is duplicated
+			Override:    true,
 		},
 		{
 			Image:       "redis:latest",
 			ExposedPort: "6379",
 			Name:        "redis-2",
+			Override:    true,
 		},
 	}